itdxer/neupy/site/pages/home.rst

 Home
 ====

-NeuPy is a Python library for Artificial Neural Networks.
+NeuPy is a python library for Artificial Neural Networks.
 NeuPy supports many different types of Neural Networks from a simple perceptron to deep learning models.

 User Guide
 ----------